tobiaskley/ccf_bounds_replication_package/README.md

 * generating figures and tables.

 Each part is described separately in the following sections.
-The corresponding scripts to the three steps are orgenised in the folder `sim` and code that we considered of general use are in the folder `R`.
+The corresponding scripts to the three steps are organised in the folder `sim` and code that we considered of general use are in the folder `R`.

 # Obtaining the Wasserstein distances via simulation